Divorce Without Court - because you have a lot to lose, financially and emotionally.

 -Sun Tzu, The Art of War

-When I opened IPennLaw in 2014, my divorce litigation practice, I chose to keep my practice small – selective – personal.
-As a result, my clients’ experience working with me was quite different from how clients work with a typical solo or multi-lawyer firm.
+Your experience working with me will be quite different from how you’d work with a typical solo or multi-lawyer firm.
+I chose to keep my practice small – selective – personal.
+As a result, my clients’ experience working with me will be quite different from how clients work with a typical solo or multi-lawyer firm.
 While every client travels through divorce – they deserve personal attention.

 I’ve been a lawyer and accountant for over 30 years – representing and counseling individuals, families and businesses.
 My professional career began after business school (MBA in Accounting and Taxation) and law school, by working for two of the “Big Four” accounting firms, PriceWaterhouse & Co (now PwC) and Ernst & Young, and a large downtown Atlanta law firm, Hansel & Post (now Jones Day).
 More Details: Education and Career Path.